-But, since we were with Karlo we’ve decided to take a walk.
-It was a great idea because it is a nice 20 minutes long walk through the park alongside the canal.
-It has also put us in a Christmas spirit a bit, because many houses there already had Christmas decoration and lights on.
+But, since we were with Karlo, we’ve decided to take a walk.
+It was a great idea because it is a pleasant 20 minutes long walk through the park alongside the canal.
+It has also put us in a Christmas spirit a bit because many houses there already had Christmas decoration and lights on.

-There is a huge parking space outside the Archeon, so it’s quite easy to visit it with a car, as well.
+There is a vast parking space outside the Archeon, so it’s quite easy to visit it with a car, as well.

 When I started to plan our visit to Archeon, I was a bit concerned about a way of getting there.
-But, it’s very well connected and it shouldn’t take you more then an 1,15 hour from Amsterdam or 45 minutes from Den Haag with a public transport.
+But, it’s very well connected, and it shouldn’t take you more than a 1,15 hour from Amsterdam or 45 minutes from Den Haag with public transport.

 Entrance tickets & Museum Shop

 It wasn’t that busy when we’ve arrived, but I believe it could get rather busy during the summer months.
-It would be a good idea to buy your tickets in advance on the official website on a link here.
-However, if you have a Museumkaart you don’t have to pay for the entrance.
+It would be a good idea to buy your tickets in advance on a link here.
+However, if you have a Museumkaart, you don’t have to pay for the entrance.

-We’ve spent quite some time at the Museum Shop and it was so tempting being among all of those cool wooden swords and helmets.
-Beside toys for kids, there is a nice selection of history books there, as well.
+We’ve spent quite some time at the Museum Shop, and it was so tempting being among all of those cool wooden swords and helmets.
+Besides toys for kids, there is an excellent selection of history books there, as well.
 And even some historically inspired food – I loved some spices and honey there.